 - bridge <value> The name of the bridge to which you would like to add the node.
-If this argument is omitted the node will be added for the current bridge. - name <value> The name of the node that should be added. - \bullet ivr_addr <value> The node IVR address, i.e. IP address and port of the node. - ivr_maxcalls <value> The maximum number of calls on the IVR for the node. - zone <value> The location zone for the node.
+If this argument is omitted the node will be added for the current bridge. - name <value> The name of the node that should be added. - ivr addr <value> The node IVR address, i.e. IP address and port of the node. - ivr_maxcalls <value> The maximum number of calls on the IVR for the node.
+The optimal value of this parameter also depends on your WYDE bridge node hardware configuration (the default value: 500). - zone <value> The location zone for the node.